brandontnavarrete/estimating-home-value/ReadME.md

 # Project Goal:

-▪ Find key assessed value drivers in single family properties sold in 2017 ▪ Construct a ML regressionn model that accurately predicts property tax value (assessed value) ▪  Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?
+* Find key assessed value drivers in single family properties sold in 2017

+* Construct a ML regressionn model that accurately predicts property tax value (assessed value)

+* Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?

 # Inital Questions

-▪ Does having an above average bedroom count affect the `tax_value`.
+* Does having an above average bedroom count affect the `tax_value`
+*
-▪ Does having an above average bathroom count affect the `tax_value`.
+* Does having an above average bathroom count affect the `tax_value`
+*
-▪ Does `sq_feet`  affect the `tax_value`.
+* Does `sq_feet`  affect the `tax_value`

 # The Plan